 Why Old Coins Are Not Necessarily Valuable

 Throughout history, coins were usually made in large enough quantities for the needs of commerce.
 Since coins are rarely tossed away or destroyed, many coins have survived the passage of time.
 In some countries in Europe, coins used to circulate for 200 years or more.
-Generally these old coins are very worn and since collectors look for high grade examples, usually aren't worth very much money.
+Even ancient coins are relatively plentiful today, as many hoards, both small and large, have been discovered over the years.
+In these hoards, untold thousands of coins were secreted away by their owners to hide them from foreign invaders, thieves or when they themselves went off to war, many never returning to reclaim their stash.
+Generally these old coins are very worn and since collectors prefer high grade examples, usually aren't worth very much money.
 Of course every country and series has its rare and scarce dates that are valuable in any condition, but generally it's coins in new condition, which were preserved at the time they were issued, that collectors find the most desirable.

 What makes a coin valuable?